 They are made from metal because it is an excellent conductor of heat.
 Hot water or steam travels through the radiator and the exterior fins naturally heat up over time.
 As those fins heat up, the surrounding air heats up as well.

 Radiators are one of the oldest and most effective ways of heating a home.
-They’re still used in buildings all over the world today and there are only a few options more effective being relied on.
-Radiators are still desirable because of their simplicity and their ability to heat a space evenly and comfortably.
-In order to get the most out of your radiator heating system, or decide if radiators are the right option for you, it’s important to understand how they work.
+They are still used in buildings all over the world today and there are only a few options more effective being relied on.
+They are still desirable because of their simplicity and their ability to heat a space evenly and comfortably.
+In order to get the most out of your radiator heating system, or decide if radiators are the right option for you, it is important to understand how they work.

-If you’ve ever looked at a radiator you’ll notice that most of them are heavily folded.
+If you have ever looked at a heat radiator you will notice that most of them are heavily folded.
 They have a bunch of creases and are made of some type of metal like cast iron.
 The creases or folds are designed to increase their surface area so that the metal comes into contact with more air.

-It’s uncommon for a radiator to have any sort of blower because it simply isn’t needed.
+It is uncommon for a home heating radiator to have any sort of blower because it simply is not needed.
 As the air surrounding the radiator heats up it rises up and out of the way and new cooler air comes in to take its place.
 A rotational current of air forms around the radiator causing all the air of the room to slowly heat up.